AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUniqueName/UniqueCAEXName_1.md

 IUniqueName.UniqueCAEXName Method (XElement, String, String)
 ============================================================
-AutomationML 2.1 APICreates a unique CAEX Name for a child with the specified elementTagName in the specified sequence using the specified defaultName
+Creates a unique CAEX Name for a child with the specified elementTagName in the specified sequence using the specified defaultName

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)